 The School will directly notify the Parent/Guardian of these policies annually in this PPRA Notice or after any substantive changes.
-The School will also directly notify by U.S. mail, e-mail, or other reasonably available method Parent/Guardians of students who are scheduled to participate in the specific activities or surveys described in this PPRA Notice and will provide an opportunity for the Parent/Guardian to opt students out of participation of the specific activity or survey.
+The School will also directly notify by U.S. mail, e- mail, or other reasonably available method Parent/Guardians of students who are scheduled to participate in the specific activities or surveys described in this PPRA Notice and will provide an opportunity for the Parent/Guardian to opt students out of participation of the specific activity or survey.
 The School will make this notification to Parent/Guardian near the beginning of the school year if it has identified the specific or approximate dates of the activities or surveys at that time.
-For surveys and activities scheduled after the school year starts, the Parent/Guardian will be provided reasonable notification of the planned activities and surveys covered by the PPRA and will be provided an opportunity to opt their students out of such activities and surveys.
-The Parent/Guardian will also be provided an opportunity to review any pertinent surveys.
+For surveys and activities scheduled after the school year starts, the Parent/Guardian will be provided reasonable notification of the planned activities and surveys covered by the PPRA and will be provided an opportunity to review any pertinent surveys.
 The following is a list of the specific activities and surveys covered under this requirement:

-- collection, disclosure, or use of personal information for marketing, sales or other distribution - administration of any Protected Information Survey funded in whole or in part by U.S. Department of Education any nonemergency, invasive physical examination, or screening as described above in the Rights Afforded by the PPRA
+- collection, disclosure, or use of personal information for marketing, sales or other distribution - administration of any Protected Information Survey funded in whole or in part by U.S. Department of Education - any nonemergency, invasive physical examination, or screening as described above in the Rights Afforded by the PPRA